emmacwatts/PeptideCountingandTAG/README.md

-# PeptideCounting
+## PeptideCounting

-Calculates number of peptides for a given subset of the proteome after enzymatic digestion at certain amino acid sites.
+Calculates number of peptides for total NbDE Proteome after digestion at 'R' and 'K', allowing for 2 missed cleavages.
+Function also available to exclude peptides by size.
+Returns total peptide count for the full proteome, and in the case that all peptides are labelled.

+##TAG

+Count instances of TAG codon in the NbDE transcriptome.
+Work in progress: calculates extended protein sequences for sequences that end in TAG.